Pyrexiaa/UMHackathon_BalaenaQuant/README.md

 # QuantPilot

 ## Project Overview
 QuantPilot is a high-performance, modular framework tailored for developing, backtesting, and evaluating trading strategies.
 It is built to support systematic strategy research using both traditional and machine learning-based approaches.
-With a flexible architecture and seamless integration across modules, BalaenaQuant empowers researchers and traders to rapidly iterate, test, and deploy alpha-generating ideas with real-world constraints and metrics.
+With a flexible architecture and seamless integration across modules, QuantPilot empowers researchers and traders to rapidly iterate, test, and deploy alpha-generating ideas with real-world constraints and metrics.

 ## Directory Structure
 ### data